110 Pocketfilm: Der komplette Guide — Schneiden, Laden, Entwickeln, Scannen

 Watch out for parallax

-2. Camera shake — The small negative amplifies every camera movement
+2. Camera Shake — The small negative amplifies every camera movement

-3. Wrong ISO notch — Forgot to adjust the notch on the cassette
+3. Wrong ISO Notch — Forgot to adjust the notch on the cassette

-5. Developing — Lab or at home?
+5. Developing — Lab or Home?

-DIY-modified Kaiser spool for 110/16mm film · Photo: Bob Janes / 35mmc.com
+DIY-modified Kaiser Reel for 110/16mm Film · Photo: Bob Janes / 35mmc.com

-Option 1: Send it to the lab
+Option 1: Send to the Lab

 Labs that accept 110 film: